saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-11-juniper-xml-examples.md

     getattr(interface.find('.//output-pps'), 'text' , '')
 </pre>

 The `getattr(object, attribute, default)` returns the value of a specified attribute if it exists.
-If it does not exist, a default value is retured.
+If it does not exist, a default value is returned.

 Short example where we put the collected information into a dictionary:
 <pre style="font-size:12px">